YangCatalog/deployment/README.md

   to analyze and validate YANG files

-`docker-compose.yml` is the actual "orchestration" that attempts to describe a complete (modulo ConfD) deployment of the YANG Catalog.
+`docker-compose.yml` is the actual "orchestration" that attempts to describe a complete (modulo ConfD) deployment of YANG Catalog.

 The `conf` directory contains a few files that are passed to the containers using bind mounts.

 ### .env variables

-Some of the following variables if changed here has to corespond with yangcatalog.conf file
+Some of the variables here have to correspond with the yancatalog.conf file.

-`COMPOSE_PROJECT_NAME=yc` - When running a docker-compose up command it will create a docker containers that have some specific name (like backend, frontend...).
+`COMPOSE_PROJECT_NAME=yc` - The prefix docker-compose will add to container names bellonging to this project.
-This will add a prefix to these names so in this example we would have yc-backend, yc-frontend...
+For example, `yc` will result in containers names `yc-backend`, `yc-frontend`, etc..

 `REDIS_VOLUME` - Directory where redis will store its `dump.rdb` file.

 `RABBITMQ_USER=<RABBITMQ_USER>` - rabbitmq username.

-`RABBITMQ_PASSWORD=<RABBITMQ PASSWORD>`  - rabbitmq username.
+`RABBITMQ_PASSWORD=<RABBITMQ PASSWORD>`  - rabbitmq password.

 `OPENSEARCH_DATA=/var/lib/opensearch` - If local OpenSearch is used this variable is used to specify where OpenSearch indexed data should be saved

-`OPENSEARCH_LOG=/var/log/opensearch`  - If local OpenSearch is used this variable is used to specify where OpenSearch logs should be saved
+`OPENSEARCH_LOG=/var/logs/opensearch`  - If local OpenSearch is used this variable is used to specify where OpenSearch logs should be saved

-`NGINX_LOG=/var/log/nginx` - Where do we save nginx logs
+`NGINX_LOG=/var/logs/nginx` - Where do we save nginx logs

 `KEY_FILE=/home/yang/deployment/resources/yangcatalog.org.key` - certificate key file for HTTPS protocol.
 If None exists just use any path